weikailin/cs6222-fa23/5-zkp.md

 > Let $\Com(b , r) := (f(r), b \oplus h(r))$.
 > Binding is direct from permutation.
 > Hiding is simple by the definition of hard-core predicate.

+Note: there are also constructions of commitment from OWF.

 ### Graph 3-Coloring